-Neither Apple nor Nichia invented a smartphone or a light bulb.
-But how have they created tremendous innovation success stories in these products?
+Neither Apple nor Nichia invented a smartphone or the light bulb.
+But how have they created tremendous Innovation success stories in these products?
 How to create such a remarkable opportunity is often a daunting challenge.
 Is it an act of imitation, or an act of creative sparks?
-Or, is it the innovation magic through ideas of redesign?
+Or, is it the innovation magic through ideas of the redesign?

 On the other hand, companies looking for the opportunity into new products or industries should also figure out how to create the entry.
 One of the options has been to redesign existing products by leveraging emerging technology cores.
 This path appears to be far less risky than attempting to innovate completely new products.
 Here are a few examples.